trampgeek/gfm-preview/README.md

 the `TEST` variable is replaced by a `TESTCASES` variable which is just an array of `TEST` objects.

-The question author can enhance the Twig context by means of the *Template parameters* field.
+The question author can enhance the Twig context for a given question or question type by means of the *Template parameters* field.
 This must be either a JSON string or a program in some languages which evaluates to yield a JSON string.
 The latter option will be explained in the section [Preprocessing of template parameters](#preprocessing-of-template-parameters)